My Dear Secretary: Plot

-Successful novelist and playboy Owen Waterbury (Kirk Douglas) hires aspiring writer Stephanie 'Steve' Gaylord (Laraine Day) as his secretary; a dream come true for Steve who admires Owen and his work.
+Successful novelist and playboy Owen Waterbury hires aspiring writer Stephanie 'Steve' Gaylord as his secretary; a dream come true for Steve who admires Owen and his work, and is herself an aspiring author.
 Steve soon finds out that the egomaniacal Owen has gone through a series of secretaries who have left when they are fed up with his behaviour.
 He is constantly in debt and cannot begin to write a contracted novel that will pay his bills including a lucrative advance by his publisher.
-Steve and Owen end up marrying, and Steve perseveres until the novel, based on the events of Steve's life and that mentions a character based on his publisher shown in an unflattering light, is refused publication.
+Steve and Owen end up marrying, and Steve perseveres until Owen's novel, based on the events of his life and that mentions a character based on his publisher shown in an unflattering light, is refused publication.

-Owen claims he cannot have a wife and a secretary so fires his wife and goes back to his old ways, hiring an admiring and attractive female to be his secretary.
-In the meantime Steve takes Owen's rejected manuscript to her former companion, Charles Harris (Rudy Vallee), who is a major publisher.
-Harris, who now employs Elsie (Helen Walker), Owen's former secretary before Steve, also agrees to read Steve's manuscript.
+Owen claims he cannot have a wife who is his secretary, so he fires his wife/secretary and goes back to his old ways, hiring an admiring and attractive female to be his secretary.
+In the meantime, Steve takes her own now-completed novel and also Owen's rejected manuscript to her former employer, Charles Harris, who is a major publisher and is romantically attracted to Steve.
+Harris agrees to read both manuscripts.

 Harris finds Owen's manuscript interesting but ordinary, but believes Steve's manuscript to be not only worthy of publication but a serious candidate for literary prizes.
-Steve initially refuses publication due to hurting Owen's fragile ego but soon changes her mind because of the philandering.
+Steve initially refuses publication because she feels it would hurt Owen's already fragile ego, but soon changes her mind because of Owen's continued philandering.
 Steve goes on to be a best-selling author, causing Owen extreme annoyance.
 She hires an attractive male secretary, after which Owen snaps and insists that he will be her secretary.
-Steve narrates a book based on their life to Owen.
-They end up getting back together.
+Steve agrees and begins to narrate a book to Owen based on their life together.
+Owen strongly objects to the way she describes him and they get into another argument, but end up getting back together.